abraekev/seventeen-bit/README.md

 ### Logo, icon and theme

-Here are the 6 dominant colors extracted from the logo:
+The 6 dominant colors extracted from the logo:

   Dark Green - #354B42
   Light Gray - #B0B7B7